 “If any of you saw this movie called A Star Is Born, Bradley Cooper directed that,” McFarlane said.
 “First-time director.
 You tell me if that movie looks like a first-time director.
 He was smart enough to surround himself with good people.
 I’m gonna be the least experienced person on that set, they’re gonna make me look good all day.”

-In May 2018, Deadline reported that Jamie Foxx was cast to lead the film as McFarlane’s title character, Spawn.
-The casting was confirmed by Foxx as well as producer Jason Blum, of Blumhouse Productions.
+In May 2018, Deadline reported that actor Jamie Foxx was cast to play McFarlane’s title character.
+The casting was confirmed by Foxx as well as producer Jason Blum, head of Blumhouse Productions.

 “We are thrilled Jamie Foxx will be playing the title role in our movie adaptation of Spawn,” Blum said in a statement.
 “He is an incredible actor and a huge fan of the Spawn Universe that Todd McFarlane created.
 With the depth of talent Jamie can commit to the role and Todd at the helm bringing the world of Spawn to life, we could not be more excited for this film.”

 Story details for Spawn are under wraps.
-But based on existing interviews, we know that the film will focus less on Al Simmons and his transformation into Spawn and more about an array of human characters who get tied up into Spawn’s supernatural activities around the city.
-Detective Sam Twitch, played by Jeremy Renner, will anchor the film as one of the movie’s human leads.
+But based on existing interviews, we know that the film will focus less on Al Simmons and his transformation into Spawn and more about the array of human characters who get tied up into Spawn’s supernatural activities.
+The character of Detective Sam Twitch, played by Jeremy Renner, will anchor the film as one of the movie’s human leads.

-Todd McFarlane is insistent that his film, budgeted at a microscopic $10 million, will not be like a typical superhero movie.
+Todd McFarlane insists that his film, budgeted at a microscopic $10 million, will not be like a typical superhero movie.
 While Spawn is a comic book anti-hero, the film will not resemble anything audiences are used to from Marvel or DC.

 “It’s impossible for me to believe that anyone will go to this movie and think it’s a superhero movie if they watch the trailer once,” McFarlane said in a 2017 Vulture interview.
 “It will say, without using bold words, ‘This is not a superhero movie.
 Period.’
 If you think it is, don’t go.
 Because it won’t act, talk, feel like any of it.
 What it will act and talk and feel like are creepy little low-budget movies that scare the shit out of you.”